 That might change soon, though.
 Last year, President Donald Trump tweeted the word “covfefe,” which sparked heated debate regarding how, exactly, one should say this made-up term.
 Some suggested that it is pronounced with a silent V.

 Want to weigh in?
 We won’t stop you.
-If grammar really grinds your gears, we have even more word nerd trivia for you: With 645 meanings, the most complicated word in English is only three letters long.
+If grammar really grinds your gears, we have even more word nerd trivia for you: Check out these fascinating facts about every letter in the English alphabet.